fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 Caveats and notes:
 1. this is a living document which I’ll expand over time;
-2. I’m standing on the shoulder of real experts and I list my [references](#references) at the foot of the article; and
+2. I’m standing on the shoulders of real experts and I list my [references](#references) at the foot of the article; and
 3. if I’ve got anything wrong, please [let me know!](https://twitter.com/fuzzylogicx)
 ---